In a world where information is readily available and easily accessible, knowledge itself might just be the problem.

 A truly smart organization doesn’t just tap into existing knowledge, it is able to understand the intricacies, grasp the nuance, see the context of a given situation, and apply the existing knowledge properly.

 Here’s the difference between the three:

 – Wisdom is the ability to apply knowledge and understanding to the situation at hand.
-It refers to the intersection of intellectual capacity (knowledge and understanding) with judgement.
+It refers to the intersection of intellectual capacity (knowledge and understanding) with judgment.

-For centuries philosophers have differentiated between wisdom, understanding and knowledge.
-In today’s knowledge economy, where knowledge is being commoditized, it’s essential that we don’t forget that knowledge alone is not enough.
-It’s time to stop depending on google as our source for strategic direction and start returning to a reliance on prudent decision making.
+For centuries, philosophers have differentiated between wisdom, understanding, and knowledge.
+In today’s knowledge economy, where knowledge is being commoditized, it’s essential for us to remember that knowledge alone is not enough.
+It’s time to stop depending on Google as our source for strategic direction and start returning to a reliance on prudent decision-making.